-Ronald D. Rotunda
+Ronald D. Rotunda (1945 - 2018)

-Ronald D. Rotunda is the Doy & Dee Henley Chair and Distinguished Professor of Jurisprudence, at Chapman University.
-He joined the faculty in 2008.
+He joined the faculty of Chapman University in 2008.
 Before that, he was University Professor and Professor of Law at George Mason University School of Law.
 From 2002 to 2006, he was the George Mason University Foundation Professor of Law.
 Before that, he was the Albert E. Jenner, Jr. Professor of Law, at the University of Illinois.
-He is a magna cum laude graduate of Harvard College and a magna cum laude graduate of Harvard Law School, where he was a member of Harvard Law Review.
+He was a magna cum laude graduate of Harvard College and a magna cum laude graduate of Harvard Law School, where he was a member of Harvard Law Review.
 He joined the University of Illinois faculty in 1974 after clerking for Judge Walter R. Mansfield of the United States Court of Appeals for the Second Circuit, practicing law in Washington, D.C., and serving as assistant majority counsel for the Watergate Committee.

 His works have been translated into French, German, Romanian, Czech, Russian, Japanese, and Korean.
 These books and articles have been cited more than 2000 times law reviews and by state and federal courts at every level, from trial courts to the U.S. Supreme Court.
-He has been interviewed on radio and television on legal issues, both in this country and abroad.
+He was been interviewed on radio and television on legal issues, both in this country and abroad.

 He was a Fulbright Professor in Venezuela in 1986 and a Fulbright Research Scholar in Italy in 1981.
 In 1996 he assisted the Czech Republic in drafting the first Rules of Ethics for lawyers in that country.
 During the Spring, 1999 semester, he was Visiting Professor at the University of Alabama School of Law, holding the John S. Stone Endowed Chair of Law.
 During the summer and fall of 2000, he was the Visiting Senior Fellow in Constitutional Studies at the Cato Institute, in Washington, DC.
 In the fall of 2001, he was visiting professor at George Mason University School of Law.
 During November-December, 2002, he was Visiting Scholar, Katholieke Universiteit Leuven, Faculty of Law, Leuven, Belgium.

 In May, 2004, and December, 2005, he was visiting lecturer at the Institute of Law and Economics, Institut für Recht und Ökonomik, at the University of Hamburg.
 From early June, 2004 to May, 2005, he was the Special Counsel to the Department of Defense.
 He was on the Panel of Contributing Editors that produced, Black's Law Dictionary (Thompson-West, 8th ed.
 2004).
 From 2005-2006, he was a member of the Task Force on Judicial Functions of the Commission on Virginia Courts in the 21st Century: To Benefit All, to Exclude None.
 In May, 2000, American Law Media, publisher of The American Lawyer, the National Law Journal, and the Legal Times picked Professor Rotunda as one of the ten most influential Illinois Lawyers.

 Also in 2000, a lengthy study that the University of Chicago Press published, which sought to determine the influence, productivity, and reputations of law professors over the last several decades, listed Professor Rotunda as the 17th highest in the nation.
 The 2002-2003 New Educational Quality Ranking of U.S. Law Schools (EQR) [the last year for which such records are available] ranks Professor Rotunda as the eleventh most cited of all law faculty in the United States.
 In July, 2007, he was one of the main speakers at the International Judicial Conference hosted by the United States Embassy, the Supreme Court of Latvia, and the Latvian Ministry of Justice.
 The other main speakers were Justice Samuel Alito, the President of Latvia, the Prime Minister of Latvia, the Chief Justice of Latvia, and the Minister of Justice of Latvia.
 On February 27, 2008, President George W. Bush nominated Ronald Rotunda to become a member of the Privacy and Civil Liberties Oversight Board (PCLOB) for an initial four-year term and sent his nomination to the Senate Committee on Homeland Security and Governmental Affairs for confirmation hearings on the nominees.
 He was selected the Best Lawyer in Washington, DC, in 2009 in Ethics and Professional Responsibility Law, as published in November 2008 in the Washington Post in association with the Legal Times.

 He was also selected as one of the Best Lawyers in Southern California, in 2010 in Ethics and Professional Responsibility Law, and yet again in 2011, as published in the Los Angeles Times, in association with American Law Media.
 Again, he was the only academic on this list.
 On June 17, 2009, he became a Commissioner of the Fair Political Practices Commission, a state regulatory agency and California’s independent political watchdog.
-He will serve until January 31, 2013.
+He served until January 31, 2013.
 In 2012, he became a Distinguished International Research Fellow at the World Engagement Institute, a non-profit, multidisciplinary and academically-based non-governmental organization with the mission to facilitate professional global engagement for international development and poverty reduction http://www.weinstitute.org/fellows.html.
 In 2012, Chapman University honored him with The Chapman University Excellence In Scholarly/Creative Work Award, 2011-2012